spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 We've done a couple of new things in this function:

 * The first argument to `setInterval`, the `fn` argument, we passed in what's called an anonymous function.
-An anonymous function is a function that doesn't have a name.
+An _anonymous function_ is a function that doesn't have a name.
-Get used to seeing these because they are every popular in JavaScript.
+Get used to seeing these because they are very popular in JavaScript.
 * `setInterval` will call the function (`fn`) over and over again every certain number of milliseconds, specified by the `ms` argument.
-* Can you determine why be couldn't have just passed in the console.log method itself as such:
+* Can you determine why we couldn't have just passed in the `console.log` method itself as such:

 ```javascript
 function annoyingMeow(){